Katherine J. Curtis

 - Curriculum vitae

-Katherine J. Curtis is Vilas Associate and Professor of Community & Environmental Sociology and Director of the Applied Population Laboratory at the University of Wisconsin-Madison.
-Curtis earned her PhD in Sociology at the University of Washington, where she trained in demography, social stratification, and research methods.
-She pursued additional training in spatial data analysis in her post-doctoral fellowship at CDE.
-Curtis adops place-based theoretical frameworks and employs advanced spatial and spatio-temporary statistical approaches to analyze questions about inequality, which has profound and far-reaching impacts on population wellbeing.
-Currently funded projects focus on spatial differentiation in migration and fertility responsoes to environmental events (NICHD and NSF), later life health impacts of early childhood environmental conditions (NIA), age- and race-specific net migration (NICHD), and natural resource competition and rural livelihoods (USDA)
+Dr. Katherine J. Curtis is Professor of Community & Environmental Sociology and Associate Director of the Center for Demography and Ecology at the University of Wisconsin–Madison.
+Her work is centered in demography and extends to spatial, environmental, rural, and applied demography, and focuses on two central themes: population-environment interactions, most centrally the relationship between demographic, economic, and environmental forces; and spatial and temporal dimensions of social and economic inequality, most centrally historical and local forces perpetuating racial disparities.
+In her work, Curtis adopts place-based theoretical frameworks and employs advanced spatial and spatio-temporal statistical approaches to analyze questions about inequality, which has profound and far-reaching impacts on population wellbeing.
+Currently funded projects focus on spatial differentiation in migration and fertility responses to environmental events (NICHD and NSF), later life health impacts of early childhood environmental conditions (NIA), age- and race-specific net migration (NICHD), and natural resource competition and rural livelihoods (USDA).

 CDE research theme area affiliations